brijeshparashar/user_services/README.md

 * There are three roles defined in the database as given below :
     + ADMIN - This user role can perform any operation.
     + READ_ONLY - This user role can perform only GET operation.
     + READ_UPDATE_USER - This user role can perform GET as well as UPDATE operation.

 * Application uses these roles to validate the access using the method level role security.
 * The application will require  user and password to be passed in the request.
 This is already provided in the postman scripts.
+* Users with Roles
+    +  1000001- ADMIN User
+    +  1000002  READ_UPDATE_USER
+    +  1000003  READ_UPDATE USER
+    +  1000004  READ_ONLY USER
+    +  1000005  ADMIN USER
+    +  1000006  NO ROLE ASSIGNED
+    +  1000007  NO ROLE ASSIGNED

 ## Testing the application -
 * Get User